dmachard/go-dnscollector/docs/loggers/logger_elasticsearch.md

   > Specifies the compression algorithm to use.

 * `chan-buffer-size` (integer)
-  > Channel buffer size used on incoming dns message, number of messages before to drop it.
+  > Specifies the maximum number of packets that can be buffered before discard additional packets.
-  > Adjust the size of the channel buffer.
-If you encounter the error message buffer is full, xxx packet(s) dropped, consider increasing this parameter to prevent message drops.
+  > Set to zero to use the default global value.

 * `flush-interval` (integer)
   > Interval in seconds before to flush the buffer.